Rape

 It prescribes a time limit of 21 days for the completion of preliminary inquiries into sexual

 requirement of two months.
-However, It is difficult to complete investigations within the 21
+However, it isn’t easy to complete investigations within the 21

-days because of the nature of rape cases and the current congestion in the legal system where
+days because of the nature of rape cases and the current congestion in the legal system, where the

 average disposal time of cases is over 13 years.
-It can also affect the right to fair trial and Rights
+It can also affect the right to a fair trial and the Rights

 of an accused.